-In order to access to your child's grades, their timetable and attendance record, parents can access Magister.
-Every parent who is registered with our school has a personal account USER NAME and PASSWORD to allow them to view their own child's records.
+In order to access their child's grades, their timetable and attendance record, parents can access Magister.
+Every parent who is registered with our school has a personal account with USERNAME and PASSWORD to allow them to view their own child's records.
 This is personal and will not be available to anyone else.
-This information is sent to you when you register at the RISS.
+This information is sent to you when you register at RISS.
 Please note your password and username are case sensitive, so you must use small (lower case) letters.
 This password is different from the one your child has.

-Parents can also see absences, lateness and missed homework assignments on magister On Magister, it is also possible to see any timetable changes which may occur from time to time.
+On Magister, it is also possible to see any timetable changes which may occur from time to time.
 Teachers may enter homework assignments for specific subjects.
-Parents can also see absences, lateness and missed homework assignments on magister.
+Parents can also see absences, lateness and missed homework assignments on Magister.

-Information on accessing a student's timetable, grades and attendance records

-To get started:
+Information on accessing a student's timetable, grades and attendance records To get started:

 - 1. Go to our school website riss.wolfert.nl

-- 2. Click on the Public Resources icon (跲) at the topright of the page, and select Parents, then Magister 6.
+- 2. Click on the Public Resources icon (♣) at the top right of the page, and select Parents, then Magister 6.

 - Gebruikersnaam = username

 - 2 Wachtwoord = password

-- Ooorgaan = continue
+- 3 Doorgaan = continue

-- 3. You will now see the following welcome screen: - The child's name and information, if there are more than one child enrolled in the school, they will all be nested under this icon, and their information will appear here - 5 Logout - 6 Changing the arrangement of your screen - 7 The main menu, with the following buttons:
+- 3. You will now see the following welcome screen: - 1 The child's name and information, if there are more than one child enrolled in the school, they will all be nested under this icon, and their information will appear here - 6 Logout - Ohanging the arrangement of your screen - 7 The main menu, with the following buttons: